Old English Pattern Books for Loop Braiding, 2000, by Noémi Speiser. Self-published.

 Both books are large, self-published, spiral-bound paperbacks, with only a few black-and-white photographs, and many diagrams and drawings.
 No eye-candy, but a lot of buried treasure.
 (At the time they were published, it was prohibitively expensive to self-publish with color photos).
 A black and white drawing or diagram can give very clear structural details about a braid, but it can’t convey how beautiful it is, so unfortunately the reader might have less incentive to try it.

 Old English Pattern Books is much more readable and expansive than the highly concentrated/ condensed loop braiding section in the Manual of Braiding.
 It’s true that a few of the more abstract sections on braid theory and structure in OEPB can seem a little overwhelming.
 However the instructions start from the most basic, beginning level, and are written simply and clearly.
 The black and white line drawing illustrations are also very clear.
-Don’t be scared off by the “track-plan” diagrams above the drawings—they aren’t necessary at all for learning the braids. (note—if you are interested in Speiser’s track-plan system for charting loop braids: the way she here pictorially connects her diagrams to the drawings of actual loops on fingers might be the easiest way to grasp that charting system—after you have learned the braids.)
+Don’t be scared off by the “track-plan” diagrams above the drawings—they aren’t necessary at all for learning the braids.
+But if you are interested in Speiser’s track-plan system for charting loop braids, the way she here pictorially connects her diagrams to the drawings of actual loops on fingers might be the easiest way to grasp that charting system—after you have learned the braids.
+(I still need to work on this, myself!)

 OEPB is also a textile mystery-adventure story—a saga of how Speiser noticed both the old braids, as well as the obscure manuscripts that turned out to be describing them, in separate museums and private collections, and managed to put them together—deciphering the manuscripts, and figuring out the braid structures they described.
 This was no simple task.
 The 17th C. manuscripts in particular had been written using undefined and almost impenetrable terminology, with much necessary information completely omitted—apparently considered obvious by the writers.
 Those difficult 17th C manuscripts were the only loop braiding texts that Speiser had access to when she was first trying to determine how certain mysterious braids on museum artifacts had been made.
 The 15th C. loop braiding manuscripts, which she investigated later, were much easier to understand, and confirmed most of her earlier interpretations.